Alchus/scout-stuff/03-Second-Class.md

 ```
 * ✅ 4/18/2022

 On public lands or without landowner permission otherwise, campfires should only be made when is possible to fully minimize the impact.
-This means using an existing fire ring or a surface the fire won't stain; when firewood can be sourced from dead and fallen branches; and when weather conditions are not too dry or windy that campfire embers pose a risk of igniting nearby vegetation.
+This means using an existing fire ring or a surface the fire won't stain; using firewood from dead and fallen branches; and only making fire when weather conditions are not too dry or windy that campfire embers pose a risk of igniting nearby vegetation.

 ```
 2b	Use the tools listed in Tenderfoot requirement 3d to prepare tinder, kindling, and fuel wood for a cooking fire.